+ATS was formed in 2017 to provide network construction and maintenance services and commercial and residential installations, disconnections, and maintenance.
 During the second quarter of 2017, a substantial portion of the Company's technical workforce either accepted employment with ATS or became employees of ATS and ATS commenced operations and began to perform services for the Company.
-A substantial portion of the technical workforce of Cequel Corporation ("Cequel"), an entity also whollyowned by Altice USA, became employees of ATS in December 2017.
+A substantial portion of the technical workforce of Cequel Corporation ("Cequel"), an entity also wholly-owned by Altice USA, became employees of ATS in December 2017.

-In January 2018, the Company acquired 70% of the equity interests in ATS for a de minimus amount (the "ATS Acquisition") and the Company became the owner of 100% of the equity interests in ATS in March 2018.
+In January 2018, the Company acquired 70% of the equity interests in ATS for a \$1.00 (the "ATS Acquisition") and the Company became the owner of 100% of the equity interests in ATS in March 2018.
 ATS was previously owned by Altice N.V. and a member of ATS's management through a holding company.
-As the acquisition is a combination of businesses under common control, the Company combined the results of operations and related assets and liabilities of ATS for all periods since its formation.
-See Note 3 for the impact of the ATS Acquisition on the Company's condensed consolidated balance sheet as of December 31, 2017.
+As the acquisition was a combination of businesses under common control, the Company combined the results of operations and related assets and liabilities of ATS for all periods since its formation.
+See Note 3 for the impact of the ATS Acquisition on the Company's condensed consolidated balance sheet as of December 31, 2017 and on the Company's statements of operations for the three and six months ended June 30, 2017.